-The major distributed computing platforms generally have two methods of porting applications.
+(2003) argue that businesses today are dependent on their compute and networking infrastructures to operate and survive.
+These methods of porting applications.
 One kind of solutions relates to the software development kits that can be used to wrap existing applications with their platform.
-Other solutions offer application programming interface of varying complexity that require access to the source code, but provide tight integration, and access to the security, management, and other features of the platforms.
+Other solutions offer application programming interface of varying complexity that require access to the source code. but provide tight integration, and access to the security, management, and other features of the platforms.
 Obviously, not all applications are suitable for distributed computing.

+The major distributed computing platforms generally have two

 The closer an application gets to running in real time, the less appropriate it is.
 Even processing tasks that normally take a short time may not derive much benefit if the communications among distributed systems and the constantly changing availability of processing clients becomes a bottleneck.
-Generally, the most appropriate applications consist of loosely coupled, non-sequential tasks in batch processes with a high compute-to-data ratio.
+Generally, the most appropriate applications consist of loosely coupled, nonsequential tasks in batch processes with a high compute-to-data ratio.
 In this sense, programs with large databases that can be easily parsed for distribution are very appropriate.
 Clearly, any application with individual tasks that need access to huge data sets will be more appropriate for larger systems than individual desktop computers.
-If huge data sets are involved, server and other dedicated system clusters will be more appropriate for other slightly less data intensive applications.
+If huge data sets are involved. server and other dedicated system clusters will be more appropriate for other slightly less data intensive applications.
 For a distributed application using numerous desktop computers, the required data should fit very comfortably in the desktop computer memory, with lots of room to spare.
 According to Yabandeh et al. (2010), the implementation of a distributed system often contains the basic algorithm coupled with a strategy for making choices.
 Examples of choice include choosing a node to join the system, choosing the node to forward a message to, or choosing how to adapt to a change in the underlying network.

-The information is for a long time out there, and the network infrastructure is reliable.
+The information is for a long time out there, and the

+network infrastructure is reliable.
 The whole classes of new distributed applications are available, if the data were on disposal in adequate manner.

-However, the modern business rich of information assets is confronted with the complex and allocated information that are needed for doing business better and more effective.
+However, the modern business rich of information assets is confronted with the complex and allocated information that are needed for doing business hetter and more cost effective.
 Distributed computing provides efficient usage of existing system resources.

 Estimates by various analysts have indicated that up to 90 percent of the computing power on a company's client systems are not used.
 Even servers and other systems spread across multiple departments are typically used inefficiently, with some applications starved for server power while elsewhere in the organization server power is underutilized.
-Moreover, server workstation obsolescence can be staved off considerably longer by allocating certain applications to a grid of client machines or servers.
+Moreover. server and workstation obsolescence can be staved off considerably longer by allocating certain applications to a grid of client machines or servers.
 Thus, instead of throwing away obsolete desktop computers and servers, an organization can dedicate them to distributed computing tasks.

-For today, however, the specific promise of distributed computing lies mostly in harnessing the system resources which lie within the firewall.
+For today, however, the specific promise of

+distributed computing lies mostly in harnessing the system resources which lie within the firewall.
 It will take years before the systems globally networked will be sharing compute resources as effortlessly as they can share information.
 The fundamental information models built in past for office and enterprise networks were appropriate for sharing files and executing transactions, but they simply did not fill the needs of currently widespread embedded systems.
-In real-time networks, the main problem is to find and disseminate information functionally and quickly to many nodes distributed across the business domain.
+In realtime networks, the main problem is to find and disseminate information functionally and quickly to many nodes distributed across the business domain.
 This problem is not yet completely solved, although the middleware, a class of software serving distributed applications by delivering data, is a promise to connect the ubiquitous network stack and the user applications.